-Describe Jeremiah's call to the prophetic ministry.
+- 1. Describe Jeremiah's call to the prophetic ministry - 2.
 What was Jeremiah's first message to the Jews?
 With what two evils did he charge them?
-What did he say about the noble vine of God?
-What was Jeremiah's second message of the Jews?
+What did he say about the noble vine of God? - 3.
+What was Jeremiah's second message to the Jews?
 Why did he rebuke Judah?
-What promise did he give? .
+What promise did he give? - 4.
 What was Jeremiah's message in the gate of the Lord's house?
 For what two reasons did he rebuke the people?
 How did he express his own grief over Judah's sinful condition?
-What judgment did he pronounce on Judah?
+What judgment did he pronounce on Judah? - 5.
 What prompted the message of the broken covenant?
 What punishment was pronounced on the nation?
 Why?
-What promise was given?

-6. What is the significance of the sign of the linen girdle?
-7. Why did Jeremiah have to battle the false prophets?
+What promhe was given? - 6.
+What is the significance of the sign of the linen girdle? - 7.
+Why did Jeremiah have to battle the false prophets?
 What did the Lord tell him concerning the condition of the people?
-What promise did the Lord give (15:11-21)?
-8. What was the significance of Jeremiah's unmarried state as it related to Judah?
-What did he warn the people against?
-9. The Sabbath was a sign of what?
-10. What lesson did Jeremiah learn in the potter's house?

-11. What was Jeremiah's reaction to his first persecution?

-12. What was Jeremiah's answer to Zedekiah's inquiry concerning Nebuchadnezzar's invasion?
-13. What promise was given concerning the coming of Israel's righteous King and Messiah?
-14. What was shown by the sign of the good and bad figs?
-15. What did Jeremiah predict in Jeremiah 25:10-11?
-16. How was Jeremiah saved from the priests who determined to kill him?
-17. What was shown by the sign of the yoke?
-What promise was given?
-18. What was Jeremiah commanded to write in a book?

-What was th ne future puri pose of the book? -- ------------- ---------------- -------------------
+What promise did the Lord give (15:11-21)? - 8.
+What was the significance of Jeremiah's unmarried state as it related to Judah?
+What did he warn the people against? - 9.
+The Sabbath was a sign of what? - 10.
+What lesson did Jeremiah learn in the potter's house? - 11.
+What was Jeremiah's reaction to his first persecution? - 12.
+What was Jeremiah's answer to Zedekiah's inquiry concerning Nebuchadnezzar's invasion? - 13.
+What promise was given concerning the coming of Israel's righteous King and Messiah? - 14.
+What was shown by the sign of the good and bad figs? - 15.
+What did Jeremiah predict in Jeremiah 25:10-11? - 16 How was Jeremiah saved from the priests who determined to kill him? - 17.
+What was shown by the sign of the yoke?
+What promise was given? - 18.
+What was Jeremiah commanded to write in a book?
+What was the future purpose of the book? - 19.
+What promise was given concerning the captives in Jeremiah 31?
+What was the long-range spiritual promise? - 20.
+How did Jeremiah demonstrate his faith in God's promise of restoration? - 21.
+What promises were given in Jeremiah 33?

-- 19. ' - What promise was given concerning the captives in Jeremiah 31? - What was the long-range spiritual promise?
-20.]
-How did Jeremiah demonstrate his faith in God's promise of restoration? - 21. ' - What promises were given in Jeremiah 33? - 22. ' - Who were the Rechabites (Kenites)?
-Contrast there with Judah's. - Who was Baruch?
-What happened to his book? - 24.]
-How was Jeremiah delivered from the dungeon?
-24.] - - How was Jeremiah delivered from the dungeon?
+- 22. Who were the Rechabites (Kenites)?
+Contrast their behavior with Judah's. - 23.
+Who was Baruch?
+What happened to his book? - 24.
+How nos Jeremiah delivered from the dungeon? - 25.
+Describe the fall of Jerusalem. - 26.

-25. Describe the fa ll of J erusa lem. ----- ---------- -------- --------- ------- ------

 Who was Ishmael of Jeremiah 41?
-Why did the remnant of the Jews decided to flee to Egypt?
+Why did the remnant of the Jews decide to flee to Egypt? - 27.
 What did the Jews ask Jeremiah in Jeremiah 42?
 What did Jeremiah continue to do in Egypt?
-What was the reaction of the Jews?
-What message was given to Baruch in Jeremiah 45?
+What was the reaction of the Jews? - 28.
+What message was given to Baruch in Jeremiah 45? - 29.
 What messages are recorded in Jeremiah 46-51?
-According to the law of double reference, what do these messages foreshadow?

-30. Describe Jehoiachin's treatment by Evil-merodach.
+According to the law of double reference, what do these messages foreshadow? - 30.
+Describe Jehoiachin's treatment by Evil-merodach.